 You will be using the software Jamovi in this class.
-It has been installed on lab computers in Albee 100, but it is free and you are welcome to install it on your own personal machine.
-If you cannot do so or would prefer to use computer lab computers, you may be in touch with me and we can make sure it is installed in your lab of choice.
+It should be available on the lab computers in your lab, but it is free and you are welcome to install it on your own personal machine.
+If you cannot do so or would prefer to use computer lab computers, you may be in touch with me and we can make sure it is installed in your lab.
 Jamovi will also work through a Cloud service on e.g. a Chromebook (Jamovi Cloud), but this is in beta.